Skip to content

 Note

 To interact with browser-based wallets, you can use the following code to create an account.
-In this snippet, demo refers to the demo EVM appchain created with defineChain.
+In this snippet, demo refers to the demo EVM network created with defineChain.

 const [account] = await window.ethereum.request({